Interacting systems of infinite spiking neurons with weights beyond uniform summability: Long-time behaviour

 We consider the following alternative to Condition (B).

 \begin{itemize}

-\item \underline{Condition (E):} The drift dominates over the weights: Assume $\phi_{i}$ is Lipchitz continuous and $\phi_{i} \leq c_{i}g$ for some $c_{i}>0,$ and that the weights satisfy
+\item \underline{Condition (E):} The drift dominates over the weights: Assume $\phi_{i}$ is Lipschitz continuous and $\phi_{i} \leq c_{i}g$ for some $c_{i}>0,$ and that the weights satisfy

-\end{itemize} \begin{theorem} Assume $\phi_{i}$ are Lipschitz continuous with Lipschitz constants uniformly bounded and that any of the four conditions (A), (C) (D) or (E) holds.
+\end{itemize} \begin{theorem} Assume $\phi_{i}$ are Lipschitz continuous with Lipschitz constants uniformly bounded and that one of the four conditions (A), (C), (D) or (E) holds.
 Then the following statements are true:

-(i) Any single neuron spikes at most finite many times in a time interval of finite length.
+(i) Any single neuron spikes at most finitely many times in a time interval of finite length.

 (ii) If in addition